alexcolls/nuxt-themes/README.md

 ## Credits

-This project was extracted from the [docai](https://github.com/alexcolls/docai) project and transformed into a standalone, reusable Nuxt module.

-### Built With

 - [Nuxt 3](https://nuxt.com/) - The Intuitive Vue Framework
 - [Nuxt UI](https://ui.nuxt.com/) - Fully styled and customizable components
 - [Vue 3](https://vuejs.org/) - The Progressive JavaScript Framework